xp44mm/Notebook/RxInAction/02 Hello Rx.md

 For each piece of stock information the application receives, it calculates the price difference of the stock as a change ratio between the new price and the previous price.
 Say you receive an update that the price of MSFT has changed from \$50 to \$40, a change of 20%.
 This is considered a drastic change and causes an alert to be shown in the application.

 In real life, the ticks arrive at a variable rate.
-For now, to keep from confusing you, you can assume that the ticks arrive at a constant rate; you’ll deal with time aspects later.
+For now, to keep from confusing you, you can assume that the ticks arrive at a constant rate; you'll deal with time aspects later.

-To keep the source of the stock information abstract, it’s exposed through the class StockTicker.
-The class exposes only an event about a StockTick that’s raised every time new information about a stock is available.
+To keep the source of the stock information abstract, it's exposed through the class StockTicker.
+The class exposes only an event about a StockTick that's raised every time new information about a stock is available.

 Listing 2.1 StockTicker class